MaximKotliar/Bindy/README.md

 ### KVO support

-Bindy supports KVO, so you can create `Observable` from any KVC capable property with easy subscript syntax like:
+Bindy supports KVO, so you can create `Observable` from any KVO capable property with easy subscript syntax like:

 ```swift
 let textField = UITextField()